 Without firm actions to exclude antibiotic residues from chicken meat, this concern will continue to be a clamoring health crisis of antibiotic resistance.
 Such is the example in one study in Lebanon.
 After assessing chicken farms, they found out that over 75 percent of all chicken meat inhibited residues.

 As mentioned in this article, these are some reasons for using antibiotics on chickens: for growth promotion and infection treatment.
-Chickens at present are twice as big as they were 60 years ago because farmers provide the antibiotics in the birds’ feed regularly.
+Chickens are currently twice as big as they were 60 years ago, a result of a combination of factors including selective breeding, improved nutrition, enhanced living conditions, and regular use of antibiotics in their feed.
 These antibiotics are so successful at boosting rapid growth.

 The Better Chicken Commitment urges businesses to pledge to only purchase chickens from breeders or farmers that don’t use rapid-growth enhancers as one of the welfare obligations.
 Among companies that signed the pledge are Burger King, Subway, Chipotle, Denny’s, and around 200 more businesses.